Micturating Cysto-Urethrogram (MCU)

 - the doctor, or x-ray technologist, will take x-ray pictures while your child is weeing

-the doctor checks these; if they are okay the catheter is removed
+- the doctor checks these - if they are OK, they remove catheter

 Will it hurt my child?

-The insertion of the catheter can be uncomfortable, more so for boys because of their longer urethra.
-The doctor or nurse will use a lubricating gel to make the insertion easier.
+Putting in the catheter can be uncomfortable, more so for boys because of their longer urethra.
+The doctor or nurse will use a lubricating gel to make it easier to put the catheter in.
 In older boys, local anaesthetic jelly can make the procedure easier.

-Apart from this, the test is relatively painless.
-Children do find having a full bladder uncomfortable but this passes when they empty their bladder.
+Although having the catheter put in is uncomfortable, the x-ray is painless.
+Children do find having a full bladder uncomfortable, but this goes away when they empty their bladder.

 How can I prepare my child?

-- see other suggestions in Helping your child manage their health care treatment / procedure
+See some other suggestions for helping your child manage their treatment or procedure

-- many hospitals have play specialists whose job it is to help explain these tests to your child.
-Play specialists use play to show your child what is going to happen and ways to help them cope
+Many hospitals have play specialists.
+Their job it is to help explain these tests to your child.
+Play specialists use play to show your child what is going to happen and ways to help them cope.

-- if your child is old enough, ask if your hospital’s x-ray or children’s department has a video, explaining MCUs, for them to watch; your local branch of Kidney Kids may also be able to help with this - see Where to go for more information
+If your child is old enough, ask if your hospital's x-ray or children's department has a video explaining MCUs.
+It may help your child to watch this.
+Your local branch of Kidney Kids may also be able to help with this.

-- you will be able to stay with your child for the test and your presence can help reassure them.
-Pregnant mothers cannot stay during the test, and in this case fathers or someone else familiar to your child can be there
+Pregnant mothers cannot stay during the test, and in this case fathers or someone else familiar to your child can be there.

 Are there any after effects from an MCU?